Main site of science textbooks

 Define "divergent" to be a symmetric piece with different rules for motion and capture.
 It can be represented by 2 points on the chart.

 There are many versions of fairy shogi, and they collectively have most of the symmetric pieces.
-The chart shows the pieces of fairy shogi.
-Shogi uses the symmetry between rookwise and bishopwise motion.
+Fairy shogi uses the symmetry between rookwise and bishopwise motion.

 The chart shows fairy chess space, where the X axis is rookwise range, the Y axis is bishopwise range, and the Z axis is knightwise range.
 The chart shows the Z=0 plane.
 A knight is {X,Y,Z} = {0,0,1}.
 An archknight has twice the range of a knight and is at {0,0,2}.